 Walmart discontinued reporting monthly sales in May 2009.
 Beginning with fiscal year 2010, Walmart began reporting comparable store sales for the U.S. segment's results for each 13-week period based on a 4-5-4 retail calendar.
-Learn how we calculate comparable store sales.

 13-week period 4-5-4 comparable store sales (beginning FY 2010)